onsi/gomega/index.md

 So far, we've only seen examples where one request is made per test.  `ghttp` supports handling *multiple* requests too.  `server.AppendHandlers` can be passed multiple handlers and these handlers are evaluated in order as requests come in.

 This can be helpful in cases where it is not possible (or desirable) to have calls to the client under test only generate *one* request.
 A common example is pagination.
-If the sprockets API is paginated it may be desirable for `FetchSprockets` provide a simpler interface that simply fetches all available sprockets.
+If the sprockets API is paginated it may be desirable for `FetchSprockets` to provide a simpler interface that simply fetches all available sprockets.

 Here's what a test might look like: